sahajoydeep2002/Smart-Home-setup-to-track-indoor-temperatures-and-humidity-with-sensors/README.md

 This project is a setup for a basic smart home web app tracking sensor data for temperature and humidity with a Raspberry Pi and web technologies like Mosquitto, Node.js, Express.js, Vue.js, Quasar and Chart.js.

-Smart Home setup to track indoor temperatures and humidity with sensors, Raspberry Pi, MQTT, Node.js, Vue.js and Chart.js
+# How To: Smart Home setup to track indoor temperatures and humidity with sensors, Raspberry Pi, MQTT, Node.js, Vue.js and Chart.js tutorial

 TLDR; This three-part tutorial explains how to setup a basic smart home web app tracking sensor data for temperature and humidity with a Raspberry Pi and web technologies like Mosquitto, Node.js, Express.js, Vue.js, Quasar and Chart.js.